Hwang powers Giants past reeling Rockies

-Left-hander Ty Blach overcame his own defensive miscues to take a lead into the seventh inning.
-The San Francisco bullpen took it from there to finish off the club's first three-game sweep of the season and the first of the Rockies since 2013.
+Left-hander Ty Blach overcame his own defensive miscues to take a lead into the seventh inning, and the San Francisco bullpen took it from there to finish off the club's first three-game sweep of the season and the first of the Rockies since 2013.

+"This game's about picking each other up," Blach insisted.
+"That's what we did in this series.
+Everybody contributed.
+That was an awesome win for us."

 The loss was Colorado's eighth in a row.
 The Rockies had begun the series with a 10-1 record against the Giants this season.

+"If our record in the second half of the season is just like the first half, we'll take it," Rockies manager Bud Black insisted of his 47-34 club.
+"In the present, it's rough.
+It's rough sledding right now.
+But the big body of work has been solid."

-Promoted from Triple-A Sacramento earlier in the day, Hwang belted a 2-0 pitch from Rockies rookie left-hander Kyle Freeland well into the left field bleachers to snap a 3-3 tie.
+Promoted from Triple-A Sacramento earlier in the day after having played the past 10 seasons in his native South Korea, Hwang belted a 2-0 pitch from Rockies rookie left-hander Kyle Freeland well into the left field bleachers to snap a 3-3 tie.

-The 29-year-old, who is a former standout in the Korean professional league, became the 14th Giant since 1919 to hit a home run for his first hit in his major league debut.
+The 29-year-old, who accumulated 115 home runs in 1,184 games abroad before hitting seven in 68 games at Triple-A this season, became the 17th Giant since 1919 to hit a home run for his first hit in his major league debut.
 Adam Duvall had been the last to do so in 2014.

+"The only thing I imagined was setting my feet on the field here at AT&T Park," he said of his expectations in his debut.
+"I never imagined hitting a home run.

+"I've had some great moments (in my career).
+Hitting a home run in my first (Major League Baseball) game ... it's unreal."

 Nick Hundley had a two-run homer in a three-run fourth inning, helping the Giants rally from an early 2-0 hole.